-For individual coverage questions please call us at 1-844-213-1591 - weekdays 8:30 a.m. -5 p.m.
+For individual coverage questions, please call us at 1-844-213-1591 - weekdays 8:30 a.m. - 5:30 p.m.

-G. MEMBERS ELIGIBLE FOR MEDICARE
+D. MEMBERS ELIGIBLE FOR MEDICARE

-If your membership ends because you are eligible for Medicare under circumstances in which federal law permits Medicare to be the primary payer for Medicare-covered services, you may apply for coverage under an HPHC plan for Medicare enrollees.
+If your membership ends because you are eligible for Medicare under circumstances in which federal law permits Medicare to be the primary Payer for Medicare-covered services, you may apply for coverage under a HPHC plan for Medicare enrollees.
 You may contact HPHC's Member Services Department for more information.

-IX.
-When You Have Other Coverage
+X. When You Have Other Coverage